The Gauss-Bonnet-Chern mass of higher codimension graphical manifolds: Introduction

 It is known that if ${\tau > (n-2)/2}$ and the scalar curvature of $(M,g)$ is integrable, then the limit (\ref{ADM_mass}) exists, is finite, and is a geometric invariant, that is, two coordinate systems satisfying (\ref{decay1}) and (\ref{decay2}) yield the same value for it \cite{B,C}.

 One of the most important conjectures in Mathematical General Relativity is the famous Positive Mass Conjecture (PMC):

-\begin{conj} If $(M^n,g)$, $n \geq 3$, is an asymptotically flat Riemannian manifold of order $\tau > (n-2)/2$ whose scalar curvature is nonnegative and integrable, than the ADM mass of $(M,g)$ is nonnegative.
-Moreover, if the mass is zero, than $(M,g)$ is isometric to the Euclidean space $(\mathbb{R}^n,\delta)$. \end{conj}
+\begin{conj} If $(M^n,g)$, $n \geq 3$, is an asymptotically flat Riemannian manifold of order $\tau > (n-2)/2$ whose scalar curvature is nonnegative and integrable, then the ADM mass of $(M,g)$ is nonnegative.
+Moreover, if the mass is zero, then $(M,g)$ is isometric to the Euclidean space $(\mathbb{R}^n,\delta)$. \end{conj}

 The PMC was settled by Schoen and Yau when $n \leq 7$ \cite{SY1} and when $(M,g)$ is conformally flat \cite{SY2}, and by Witten when $M$ is spin \cite{W} (see also \cite{PT} and \cite{CB}).
 Very elegant proofs for the case when $(M,g)$ is an Euclidean graph were given by Lam \cite{L} (see also \cite{deLG}) for graphs of codimension one and by Mirandola and Vit\'orio \cite{MV} for graphs of arbitrary codimension with flat normal bundle (notice that the case of graphs also follows from Witten's argument, since an Euclidean graph is spin).
-The rigidity statement for Euclidean hypersurfaces was proved in \cite{HW1}, under appropriate conditions (see \cite{HW1}, Section 5).
+The case of Euclidean hypersurfaces (not necessarily graphs), including the rigidity statement, was treated in \cite{HW1}, under appropriate decay conditions.

 The Penrose Inequality (PI) is a conjectured sharpening of the PMC when $(M,g)$ has a compact boundary $\Gamma$ which is an outermost minimal hypersurface. \begin{conj} If $(M^n,g)$, $n \geq 3$, is an asymptotically flat Riemannian manifold of order $\tau > (n-2)/2$ whose scalar curvature is nonnegative (and integrable), and $\Gamma$ is a (possibly disconnected) outermost minimal hypersurface of area $A$, then